Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Introduction

-Here, we introduce a unified framework for multimode Fock-state population estimation and nondestructive single-shot Fock-state measurement in trapped-ion systems using dispersive shifts in the multimode Jaynes-Cummings interaction~\cite{larsonJaynesCummingsModelIts2021}.
-Dispersive shifts are a widely used tool for state readout and control in cQED~\cite{blaisCavityQuantumElectrodynamics2004, schusterAcStarkShift2005,wallraffApproachingUnitVisibility2005a,wallraffStrongCouplingSingle2004,vlastakisDeterministicallyEncodingQuantum2013a,wangConvertingQuasiclassicalStates2017,dengQuantumenhancedMetrologyLarge2024, sunTrackingPhotonJumps2014,heeresImplementingUniversalGate2017,krastanovUniversalControlOscillator2015,schusterResolvingPhotonNumber2007,eickbuschFastUniversalControl2022}, yet their use in trapped ions has remained unexplored beyond the single-mode setting~\cite{schmidt-kalerQuantizedACStarkShifts2004,leeIonBasedQuantumSensor2019,valahuQuantumenhancedMultiparameterSensing2025}.
-To leverage dispersive shifts in trapped ions, one must suppress the unwanted contribution of typically dominant carrier AC-Stark shift.
-We implement a Ramsey sequence that realizes a multimode spin-dependent rotation (SDR) with a selective decoupling scheme that cancels the phase induced by the carrier AC-Stark shift while preserving the phonon-number-dependent phase induced by the dispersive shift.
-Using this SDR-based Ramsey sequence, we (i) determine two-mode Fock-state distributions by fitting the spin-population dynamics, (ii) use it as a parity-based filter to generate cat and entangled coherent states (ECSs) from initial coherent states, and (iii) realize a nondestructive single-shot measurement of a single-mode Fock state via repeated filtering steps.
+Here, we introduce a unified framework for multimode phonon-number measurement and nondestructive single-shot superparity measurement, i.e., phonon-number measurement modulo $2^k$~\cite{liuHybridOscillatorQubitQuantum2024}, in a trapped-ion system using dispersive shifts in the multimode Jaynes-Cummings interaction.
+We implement a Ramsey sequence that realizes a multimode $\operatorname{SDR}$ together with a selective decoupling scheme that cancels the phase induced by the carrier AC-Stark shift while preserving the phonon-number-dependent phase induced by the dispersive shift.
+This $\operatorname{SDR}$-based framework enables two complementary measurement capabilities.
+First, by fitting the spin-population dynamics, we infer single-mode and two-mode Fock-state distributions.
+We also use $\operatorname{SDR}$-based parity filtering of coherent states to generate cat states and entangled coherent states (ECSs), whose phonon-number distributions are inferred within the same framework.
+Second, by sequentially applying the $\operatorname{SDR}$ protocol, we realize nondestructive single-shot phonon-number measurements modulo $2$, $4$, and $8$ in the single-mode setting.